lukaszmadrzynski/Website-Update/content/pages/index.md

-          Not only are we deeply committed to minimizing our environmental impact and supporting local communities through ethical and sustainable tourism practices, but we are also actively involved in other nature conservation and sustainable development projects in our ecotourism destinations.
+          Not only are we deeply committed to minimizing our environmental impact and supporting local communities through ethical and sustainable tourism practices, but we are also actively involved in many other conservation and sustainability projects in our ecotourism destinations.
         image:
           url: /images/Sustainable.jpg
           altText: Placeholder image